danielfrg/pelican-jupyter/README.md

 ### Option 2: Metadata cell in notebook

-With this option, the metadata is extracted from the first cell of the notebook (which should be a Markdown cell), this cell is then ignored on the rendering of the notebook.
+With this option, the metadata is extracted from the first cell of the notebook (which should be a Markdown cell), this cell is then ignored when the notebook is rendered.
-This avoid the burden of maintaining a separate file or manually editing the json in the `.ipynb` file like the previous options.

 First, enable the "metacell" mode globally in your config